whyboris/utilitarianism.net/content/glossary.md

 _→ Main article:_ [_Multi-level utilitarianism versus single-level utilitarianism_](/types-of-utilitarianism#multi-level-utilitarianism-versus-single-level-utilitarianism)

-Multi-level utilitarianism is the view that individuals should usually follow tried-and-tested rules of thumb, or _heuristics_, rather than trying to calculate which action will produce the most wellbeing.
+Multi-level utilitarianism is the view that individuals should usually follow tried-and-tested rules of thumb, or _heuristics_, rather than trying to calculate which action will produce the most well-being.
 According to multi-level utilitarianism, following, under most circumstances, a set of simple moral heuristics—do not lie, steal, kill, etc.—will lead to the best outcomes overall.
 Often, we should use the commonsense moral norms and laws of our society as rules of thumb to guide our actions.
-Following these norms and laws usually leads to good outcomes because they are based on society’s experience of what promotes individual wellbeing.
+Following these norms and laws usually leads to good outcomes because they are based on society’s experience of what promotes individual well-being.

 Thus, multi-level utilitarianism understands utilitarianism as a _criterion of rightness_, not as a _decision procedure_.
 A criterion of rightness tells us what it takes for an action (or rule, policy, etc.) to be right or wrong.
 A decision procedure is something that we use when thinking about what to do.